-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Plesk web hosting control panels on a Linux system server.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Plesk on Linux System

-Add execute permissions to the autoinstaller:
+Next, execute permissions to the auto-installer:

 Step 2.
-Accessing Plesk.
+Accessing Plesk Web interface.

 Once this is complete, you’ll be able to access your Plesk server via the web management interface.
-To do this, open a browser and point it to https://yourserverip:8443 and login to the control panel as root user.
+To do this, open a browser and point it to

-Congratulation’s!
+Congratulations!
 You have successfully installed Plesk.
 Thanks for using this tutorial for installing Plesk web hosting control panels on a Linux system.
-For additional help or useful information, we recommend you to check the official Plesk web site.
+For additional help or useful information, we recommend you to check the official Plesk website.